Credit Card Refinancing vs Debt Consolidation: What Are The Differences?

 Potential Risks of Debt Consolidation vs Credit Card Refinance

-As is the case with just about anything in life there are potential risks and consequences to credit card refinancing and consolidation.
+As is the case with just about anything in life there are potential risks and consequences to credit card refinancing vs debt consolidation.
 In the world of economics and finances nothing is ever a 100% fool proof plan.

-Here are a few examples of potential dangers or pitfalls of refinancing and consolidating to keep in mind:
+Here are a few examples of potential dangers or pitfalls of credit card refinancing and debt consolidating to keep in mind:

 - Damaged credit score: Applying for an official debt consolidation loan may drop a credit score due to the hard inquiry along with any hits the credit score is already taking from the outstanding debts.
 Additionally, if you pay off debt using either method and then just re-accrue more debt, your score will get brought down for sure.